nanokina/ebyroid/README.md

 ### How do I switch 64-bit node and 32-bit node?

 Use [nvm](https://github.com/coreybutler/nvm-windows).
-Also consider to use Ebyroid's standalone server.
+Also, consider using Ebyroid's standalone server.

 ### VOICEROID+ supports looks poor, why?

-As of `VOICEROID2`, the software design is sophisticated and there's only one executable while voice librariy varies.\
+As of `VOICEROID2`, the software design is sophisticated and there's only one executable while voice library varies.\
 That's why `VOICEROID2` is fully supported.
 Just making a support for the one executable works fine.

-In contrast, every `VOICEROID+` has its own executable, which means I need to write an individual support for each library.\
+In contrast, every `VOICEROID+` has its own executable, which means I need to write individual support for each library.\
-And I just f--king ran out of money after buying 4 of them.
+And I just ran out of money after buying 4 of them.

 I'd appreciate your support as in making a pull request, opening an issue or emailing me.